 - Budapest, Hungary (Budapest University of Economic Sciences)

 - Seoul, South Korea (Ewha Womans University and Yonsei University)

 - Cuernavaca, Guadalajara, and Monterrey, Mexico (ITESM program)

 - Seville, Spain

 Note that there are many other study abroad programs that offer a wide range of courses, including economics and business courses.
-Check with the Office of International Education for more information.
+Check with Global Education Oregon for more information.